jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-04-28-checksum-gives-me-indigestion.markdown

     @my_hash = {}
     files.each do |file|
-      # for files already we want to store
+      # for files we want to store
       # create a checksum, create a key value pair
       # :checksum => file
       md5 = Digest::MD5.new